Teremiare/MD_Notes/lunalight.md

 11. Make Dugares with Kaleido and Marten to resummon Kaleido, send Leo dancer.
 12. Use Tiger to summon Sheep.
 Use Masquerade to send Emerald to summon the second Sheep.
 13. Activate Poly to fuse into Liger with 4 monsters on the field.
 Both Sheep trigger to add back Kaleido and Wolf.
 Masquerade adds back Poly without discarding.
-14. Scale Wolf and pendulum summon Kaleido, sending second Hound for fun and link climbing through W:P into A bao.
+14. Scale Wolf and pendulum summon Kaleido, sending second Hound for fun and link climb through W:P into A bao.
 15. Activate Wolf to fuse into the second Liger.

 **OVERVIEW:**